McMaster Health Forum | Spark Action

 - If you are a citizen, you can browse the topics we have addressed using citizen panels, read the products that were prepared to inform these panels (citizen briefs) or that arose from these panels (panel summaries), and use the products to influence decision-making about your health system.

 - If you are a health-system leader, researcher or student, you will soon be able to participate in one or more of our communities of practice, which will complement our dialogues and panels and provide the opportunity for more people to spark action

 The Forum has developed these approaches given evidence is a necessary but not sufficient condition for strengthening health systems and getting the right programs, services and drugs to those who need them.
 They have been designed to address the fact that the insights of those who will be involved in or affected by decisions are also needed for decision-making – the insights arising from their tacit knowledge, from their real-world views and experiences, and from engaging in collective problem-solving with others who may see things differently.

-While we have focused our attention to date on sparking action in health systems, through Forum+ and drawing on the soon-to-be-launched Social Systems Evidence, we are now expanding our use of stakeholder dialogues and citizen panels to social systems.
+While we have focused our attention to date on sparking action in health systems, through Forum+ and drawing on Social Systems Evidence, we are now expanding our use of stakeholder dialogues and citizen panels to social systems.

 Learn more about the impact of our programs and how they have supported both health-system leaders and citizens in address pressing health-system issues.